teresa-m/training-material/topics/fair/tutorials/zenodo-in-galaxy/tutorial.md

 > 3. Select `Zenodo` to configure it and enter your **credentials or relevant connection details**.
 (This will be the access token created in the previous section if using the Zenodo sandbox.)
 > ![Configure Zenodo](../../images/3-zenodo-template-filled.png)
 >
-> 4. Once set up, your InvenioRDM integration, in this case, `My Zenodo Sandbox`, will appear in the list where you can manage or delete it.
+> 4. Once set up, the Zenodo integration, in this case named `My Zenodo`, will appear in the list where you can manage or delete it.
 > ![Zenodo Integration](../../images/4-instance-created-zenodo.png)
 >
-> 5. Your selected integrations will appear first when browsing import/export locations.
+> 5. The Zenodo integration, along with any other integrations that you have set up, will appear first when browsing import/export locations.
 You can find them by clicking on the `Upload` button in the activity bar.
 > ![Browse Remote Files](../../images/5-upload-import-zenodo.png)
 {: .hands_on}